iam-salman/Movix/README.md

 ## Movix - TMDB Movie Database Project

-### Overview

-This project utilizes the TMDB (The Movie Database) API to fetch movie data and display it using React.
-Users can browse through various movies, view details such as ratings, release date, and synopsis, and search for specific movies.
+This project is a movie database application built with React that utilizes The Movie Database (TMDB) API.
+Users can browse a collection of movies, view details like ratings, release dates, and synopses, and search for specific titles.

 ### Prerequisites